• Register Now for a Free Account!

 • To avoid crowds and experience cooler temperatures, consider traveling in the shoulder months of May and September.

-• Some cruise lines will also offer "Northern Lights" cruises in this region January through March.
+• Some cruise lines will also offer "Northern Lights" cruises in this region from January through March.

 12. South America: November - March